algorithmiaio/danku/README.md

 ## 1. Populus

-All contracts are testing using the Populus framework.
+All contracts are developed and tested using the Populus framework.

 To compile all contracts, run the following: